-The menu (activated by the small mountain icon to the right of the Audio button) has options to enable or disable rendering effects in the Scene view.
+The menu (activated by the icon to the right of the Audio button) has options to enable or disable rendering effects in the Scene view.

-The Gizmos menu contains lots of options for how objects, icons, and gizmos are displayed.
+See in Glossary menu contains options for how objects, icons, and gizmos are displayed.
 This menu is available in both the Scene view and the Game view.
 See documentation on the Gizmos Menu manual page for more information.